KShebek/cbe504/main.typ

 This gets us
 $ k_"TST" = 1.05 times 10^(10) "L/(mol-s)". $
 For comparison, the NIST Kinetics Database indicates that $k = 1.4 times 10^(10) "L/mol-s"$ for this reaction (at 298 K, which is close enough to our 300 K scenario).
+Usually, transition state theory will over-estimate the actual value of $k$, although in this case it does not.
+The reason for $k_"TST"$ being less than $k$ here is likely just due to underlying errors in the quantum-chemical calculations.

 == Applications to Elementary Processes